-Because organizations rely on an ever increasing number of technologies, we often wind up with an increased number of specialists on staff.
+Organizations rely on an ever increasing number of technologies, so we often wind up with an increased number of specialists on staff.
 When departments over-specialize, they develop silos and increase the number of organizational dependencies.
-Everything begins to require multiple handoff and things slow down.
+Everything begins to require multiple handoffs and things slow down.
 To counter silos and increase the flow of value moving through the system of delivery, we often encourage cross-functional teams with more “T-shaped” generalized-specialists.

-Now, I’m currently reading The DevOps Handbook: How to create world-class agility, reliability, and security in technology organizations .
-For anyone who has read (or currently reading) the Phoenix Project, read this book next.
+Now, I’m currently reading The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations .
+For anyone who has read—or is currently reading—The Phoenix Project, read this book next.
 In addition to this, my colleague Jim Hayden recently pointed out a passage that got my attention.
 On page 86, there is a table that compares I-shaped, T-shaped, and E-shaped staff.
 That table is based on a 2012 blog post by Sarah DaVanzo.
 It inspired me to make a few changes to the table below and write this blog post.

 T-shaped (Generalized Specialist)

 The term “T-shaped person” was coined by IDEO Chief Executive Tim Brown.
 When recruiting, IDEO assessed candidates based on both their breadth and depth of experience.
 In a 2010 interview with Chief Executive Magazine, Brown explained what a T-shaped person is:

 The vertical stroke of the “T” is a depth of skill that allows them to contribute to the creative process.
 That can be from any number of different fields: an industrial designer, an architect, a social scientist, a business specialist or a mechanical engineer.